0xmigi/website/content/posts/cv.md

 My more recent programming language endeavorer, I have been learning it due to it's static types and explicit preferences in my most recent job.
 Have been using it for a couple weeks so still quite inexperienced.

+React JS

+My UI building library of choice, as it seems to be one of the most popular in the space and works well with popular web3 tooling/documentation.

 ***
 **Projects**